 Feeling uneasy, Talia headed in that direction.

-Tearing her eyes away from the woman, she took a seat.
+Tearing her gaze away from the woman, she took a seat.
 So this was the Administrator.
 As far as Talia was concerned, she was one of the most beautiful women she’d ever seen.
 A far cry from what she’d half expected.
 The Administrator’s skin was light with a hint of a tan.
 Her face was round, with a small nose and full lips.
-Black, wavy hair was piled on her head to keep it above the soapy water, and accentuated her deep blue eyes.
-But Talia at no time expected to conduct her interview in a bathroom.
-Surely this wasn’t how normal people conducted meetings in the outside world?
-Then she remembered her encounter with Tammer, and how it didn’t go exactly as expected either.
+Black, wavy hair was piled on her head to keep it above the soapy water and it accentuated her deep blue eyes.
+Talia couldn’t believe her interview was to be conducted in a bathroom.
+Surely this wasn’t how ordinary people held meetings in the outside world?
+Then she remembered her encounter with Tammer, and how it didn’t go exactly as expected, either.

-“My name is Lareen,” the Administrator said in the same soft voice Talia heard from the outside.
+“My name is Lareen,” the Administrator said in the same soft voice Talia heard from the outside the office.
 “I’m this school’s administrator.”
-Lareen changed position, turning on her side, to get a better look at her.
+Lareen changed position, turning on her side to get a better look at her.
 “Welcome to Dragon’s Peak.”
-She gave Talia a large, warm smile.
+She gave Talia a warm smile.
 “I love my job.
 It has many benefits.
 For example, no early morning wake-up calls.
-Unfortunately, though, sometimes I have a tendency to oversleep.”
+Unfortunately, though, sometimes I do have a tendency to oversleep.”
 Her smile turned sly.

 Talia felt embarrassed for her.
 Though from the look of her the Administrator seemed less than bothered by it.
 Not exactly what she expected from someone in such a high position.
 Surely she took her job seriously?

 “Welcome to my school, Talia.
 How have you liked it so far?”
 Lareen’s intense blue stare seemed to bore into her.